 We recognize that a lot of self-published titles just aren’t very good.
-But some of them are fine, and some are even sublime.
+But some of them are fine, and some are even sublimely glorious.
 Although we encourage self-published authors to enroll in our distribution catalog, we look for books that we think meet high levels of textual and design quality and are likely to be purchased by consumers in a bricks-and-mortar context.
 Many self-published books, including many otherwise worthy titles, may not qualify.
-But for those that do, this program not only offers a chance at retail placement, but also an opportunity to partner with bookstores willing to host readings or signings with an author from “just down the street.”
+But for those that do, this program not only offers a chance at retail placement but also an opportunity to partner with bookstores willing to host readings or signings with an author from “just down the street.”

 The L3 Difference

-We’re a subsidiary of a small press, run by people who’ve been editors, authors and publishers, and advised by friends who’ve owned indie bookstores.
+We’re the sister company of a small press, run by people who’ve been editors, authors and publishers, and advised by friends who’ve owned indie bookstores.
 We understand the painful truth about today’s print market, especially relative to bricks-and-mortar retail: Amazon has sucked a lot of the oxygen out the room, because Amazon serves simultaneously as a publisher, a distributor and a retailer.
 In the traditional print space, too many different hands grab a slice of a book’s pricing pie, and everyone’s motivated to meet gross-margin targets.
 Thus, print publishing remains a high-cost, low-margin business.

 We’re different.
-We think “book distributer” shouldn’t be code for “yet another profit-seeking stakeholder that siphons revenue from indie bookstores, authors and small presses.”
+We think “book distributor” shouldn’t be code for “yet another profit-seeking stakeholder that siphons revenue from indie bookstores, authors and small presses.”
 Rather, we think distribution ought to be a budget-neutral cost center instead of a profit center.